“I’m So Confused”

 What’s The Big Deal?

 Lacking a comprehensive understanding about this stage of development can literally make or break the quality of your dog’s life.
 If a puppy misses out on lots of positive early introductions during this time, serious behavioral issues are likely to develop.
 It’s crucial to have a robust game plan.
 You must be organized and strategic.
-Use our Social Schedule to stay on track, and use the Field Trip Worksheet to think critically about your outings.
+Use our Social Schedule to stay on track.
 During this time social expeditions must be part of your daily routine.